moj-analytical-services/pydbtools/README.md

 ## Unit tests
 Unit tests run in unittest through Poetry.
 Run `poetry run python -m unittest` to activate them.
 If you've changed any dependencies, run `poetry update` first.

-The tests run against a test database stored on s3 in `alpha-dbtools-test-bucket`.
-The data in `tests/test_data_for_s3` isn't used directly in the tests.
-It's just in this repo so you can see what the tests are running against without having to look on AWS.
+The tests run against a test Glue database callled `dbtools`.
+They use data stored on s3 in `alpha-dbtools-test-bucket`.

 #### Notes: